lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 directly from the outside.
 Therefore, in order to establish an SSH or sFTP connection to a compute session, a local proxy that creates a tunnel needs to be launched to relay the connection between the user and the session.
-Using the Backend.AI Client package, this process is relatively simple to configure.
+Using the GPU Platform Client package, this process is relatively simple to configure.

-Prepare Backend.AI Client package
+Prepare GPU Platform Client package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Prepare with Docker image
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The Backend.AI Client package is available as a Docker image.
+The GPU Platform Client package is available as a Docker image.
 You can pull the
 image from the Docker Hub with the following command:

 .. code-block:: bash